-Lyophilized Bovine Apo Transferrin, although stable at room temperature for 3 weeks, should be stored desiccated below -18°C. Upon reconstitution, Bovine Apo Transferrin should be stored at 4°C between 2-7 days and for future use below -18°C. Please prevent freeze-thaw cycles.
+Store lyophilized Bovine Apo Transferrin at 2-8°C. Do not freeze.
+Upon reconstitution, Bovine Apo Transferrin should be stored at 4°C between 2-7 days and for future use below -18°C. Please prevent freeze-thaw cycles.

 This product is intended for Laboratory Research Use Only.
 Not for use in diagnostic or therapeutic procedures.
 This product may not be used as a pharmaceutical or veterinary drug, agricultural product, or food additive.

 Want to learn more about Apo Transferrin?
 We have compiled the links below which contain information that you may find interesting.